mickaelyoshua/resume/README.md

 Data Analysis • Data Science • Data Engineering • Business Intelligence

+Hi, my name is Mickael Yoshua Cardoso Reis.
+I've been loving work with data science started my Intership at Court of Auditors of Paraíba and have been studying the field and practicing since then.
+Also love dance (is like breathing to me), working out, outdoor activities, and the geek/pop culture.

+I'm searching for new opportunities to grow and contribute in my professional area about Data Science and hope you'll considere me to a job so we can work together.

 # PROFESSIONAL EXPERIENCE
 ## Intern in Data Analysis - Jun 2022 to Present
 Intership at Court of Auditors of Paraíba, located in João Pessoa - PB.